+7.6.
 Where confidentiality or anonymity has been breached, the academy will implement the appropriate disciplinary procedures as necessary and will analyse how damage can be minimised and future breaches can be prevented.

-7. Recognising Abuse and Taking Action
+8. Recognising Abuse and Taking Action

-Staff, volunteers, visitors and governors must follow the procedures set out below in the event of a safeguarding issue.

-Please note - in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".
+- 8.1.
+Staff, volunteers, visitors and governors must follow the procedures set out below in the event of a safeguarding issue. - 8.2.
+Please note in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".

-7.1 If a child is suffering or likely to suffer harm, or in immediate danger
+8.3.
+If a child is suffering or likely to suffer harm, or in immediate danger

+- 8.3.1.
 Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or is in immediate danger.
-Anyone can make a referral.

-Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.
+Anyone can make a referral. - 8.3.2.
+Tell the DSL (see Appendix 5 for contact information) as soon as possible if you make a referral directly. - 8.3.3.
+The police can be contacted through: